Rights and Responsibilities

 - To choose a provider who gives you care whenever possible and appropriate.

-- To receive accessible health care services comparable in amount, duration and scope to those provided under Medicaid FFS and sufficient in amount, duration and scope to be reasonably expected to achieve the purpose for which the services are furnished.
+- To receive accessible health care services comparable in amount, duration and scope to those provided under Medicaid fee-for-service and sufficient in amount, duration and scope to be reasonably expected to achieve the purpose for which the services are furnished.

 - To receive appropriate services not denied or reduced solely because of diagnosis, type of illness or medical condition.